Bitlend-protocol/bitlend-docs/not_used/compound-js.md

 ## Delegate

-Create a transaction to delegate Compound Governance voting rights to an address.
+Create a transaction to delegate Bitlend Governance voting rights to an address.

 - `_address` (string) The address in which to delegate voting rights to.
 - `[options]` (CallOptions) Options to set for `eth_call`, optional ABI (as JSON object), and Ethers.js method overrides.
 The ABI can be a string of the single intended method, an array of many methods, or a JSON object of the ABI generated by a Solidity compiler.